catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```
     pkg install xfce
     ```
-    Xfce4, bspwm, and i3 where tested on this hardware.
+    Xfce4 and i3 where tested on this hardware.

     Logout from the session.
 Login again as user "elephant".
 At the command prompt type:
     ```
     startxfce4
     ```
     The xfce4 window manager will start and can be configured to suit.
-Optionally add display manager (dm) for logins (slim).
-At the command promt type:
-    ```
-    echo slim_enable=yes >> /etc/rc.conf
-    ```